Katie Melua

-Ketevan "Katie" Melua (/ˈmɛluːə/; ქეთევან "ქეთი" მელუა, [kʰetʰevan melua]; born 16 September 1984) is a Georgian and British singer and songwriter.
-She was born in Kutaisi and raised in Belfast and London.
-Under the management of composer Mike Batt, she is signed to the small Dramatico record label.
-She made her musical debut in 2003 and within three years, she was the United Kingdom's best-selling female artist as well as Europe's highest selling European female artist.
+Ketevan "Katie" Melua (/ˈmɛluːə/; ქეთევან "ქეთი" მელუა, [kʰetʰevan melua]; born 16 September 1984) is a British singer and songwriter.
+She was born in Kutaisi, Georgia and raised in Belfast and London.
+Under the management of composer Mike Batt, she was signed to the small Dramatico record label.
+She made her musical debut in 2003 and within three years, she was the United Kingdom's best-selling female artist as well as Europe's highest-selling female artist.

 In November 2003, Melua released her first album, Call Off the Search, which reached the top of the United Kingdom album charts and sold 1.8 million copies in its first five months of release.
 Her second album, Piece by Piece, was released in September 2005, and to date has gone platinum (one million units sold) four times.
 She released her third studio album Pictures in October 2007.

-According to the Sunday Times Rich List 2008, Melua had amassed fortune of £18 million, making her the seventh-richest British musician under the age of 30.
+According to the Sunday Times Rich List 2008, Melua had amassed a fortune of £18 million, making her the seventh-richest British musician under the age of 30.

+She possesses a mezzo-soprano vocal range.

 Early life

 Ketevan Melua was born on 16 September 1984 to Amiran and Tamara Melua in Kutaisi, Georgia, which was then part of the Soviet Union.
-She spent her first years with her grandparents in Tbilisi before moving with her parents and brother to the town of Batumi, where her father worked as a heart specialist.
-During this time, Melua sometimes had to carry buckets of water up five flights of stairs to her family's flat and according to her, "Now, when I'm staying in luxurious hotels, I think back to those days".
+She is also partly of Canadian and Russian ancestry.
+She was baptised into the Georgian Orthodox Church.
+Melua spent her first years with her grandparents in Tbilisi before moving with her parents and brother to the city of Batumi, where her father worked as a heart specialist.
+During this time, she sometimes had to carry buckets of water up five flights of stairs to her family's flat and according to her, "Now, when I'm staying in luxurious hotels, I think back to those days".

-In 1993, when Melua was eight, the family moved to Belfast, Northern Ireland, in the aftermath of the Georgian Civil War.
+In 1993, the family emigrated to Belfast, Northern Ireland in the aftermath of the Georgian Civil War.
 Her father, a heart surgeon, took up a position at the Royal Victoria Hospital.
-The family remained in Belfast, living close to Falls Road, until Melua was 14.
-During her time in Northern Ireland, Melua attended St Catherine's Primary School on the Falls Road and later moved to Dominican College, Fortwilliam.
+The family remained in Belfast, living close to Falls Road, until she was 14.
+During her time in Northern Ireland, she attended the Roman Catholic schools St Catherine's Primary School and Dominican College, Fortwilliam, while her younger brother attended state schools.

-The Melua family then moved to Sutton, London and some time later moved again to Redhill, Surrey.
+The family then moved to Sutton, London and some time later moved again to Redhill, Surrey.
 In 2008, Melua moved out of her parents' home in Maida Vale to an apartment in Notting Hill, where she transformed the spare bedroom into a recording studio.
-Melua is fluent in English and speaks some Russian; despite still speaking her native Georgian fluently she has admitted that she cannot write songs in the language.
-Melua is also partly of Canadian and Russian ancestry.

-Melua was baptised into the Georgian Orthodox Church.
-When living in Belfast, Melua attended the Roman Catholic schools St Catherine's Primary School and Dominican College, Fortwilliam, while her younger brother attended State schools.
-After completing her GCSEs at the all-girls' grammar school Nonsuch High School in Cheam, Sutton, Melua attended the BRIT School for the Performing Arts in the London Borough of Croydon, undertaking a BTEC with an A-level in music.
+After completing her GCSEs at the all-girls' grammar school Nonsuch High School in Cheam, she attended the BRIT School for the Performing Arts in the London Borough of Croydon, undertaking a BTEC with an A-level in music.